-Most academic staff work part-time, and we have a dedicated team of student support officers who are available week days during office hours to deal with urgent queries or signpost students to academic staff.
+Most academic staff work part-time and we have a dedicated team of student support officers who are available week days during office hours to deal with urgent queries or signpost students to academic staff.
 Students may also approach academic staff who are not their personal tutors for information and advice.

-During the academic year 2021-22 we have identified means of reducing the amount of material being delivered and have developed greater signposting to necessary pre-reading or pre-watching.
-We have adapted the Theoretical Approaches to Transformational Behaviour Change module to support students in understanding the theories to a greater extent.
+During the past few academic years we have identified means of reducing the amount of material being delivered and have developed greater signposting to necessary pre-reading or pre-watching.
+This has included recordings of bird calls and photo identification material of freshwater invertebrates, ecosystem lectures to familiarise students with an introduction to ecosystem services before the relevant modules.